 - breakdown of surgical repair, e.g. fistula formation

 - radionecrosis, e.g. temporal lobe radionecrosis, mandibular osteoradionecrosis

 Treatment and prognosis

-Treatment is site specific, but in general consists of surgical excision of the primary tumour, neck dissection of variable extent for lymph node assessment with or without radiotherapy.
+Treatment is site-specific, but in general consists of surgical excision of the primary tumour, neck dissection of variable extent for lymph node assessment with or without radiotherapy.

-Prognosis depends not only on staging, but also on location (even corrected for stage).
-Hypopharyngeal squamous cell carcinoma fares most poorly, with a 5 year survival for stage I-II of only 47%, compared to, for example, laryngeal squamous cell carcinoma of similar stage which have a 5 year survival of 79% 1.
+Prognosis depends not only on staging but also on location (even corrected for stage).
+Hypopharyngeal squamous cell carcinoma fares most poorly, with a 5-year survival for stage I-II of only 47%, compared to, for example, laryngeal squamous cell carcinoma of similar stage which have a 5-year survival of 79% 1.

-Another prognostic factor is p16 expression (as a surrogate for HPV infection), with p16-positive HNSCC having better prognosis than p16-negative HNSCC 5.
+Another prognostic factor is p16 expression (as a surrogate for HPV infection), with p16-positive HNSCC having a better prognosis than p16-negative HNSCC 5.